evkx/evkx.github.io/content/models/byd/tang/Tang_EV600/_index.md

 The models is equipped with 4 USB-A connections as standard.
 ## Lights

 The standard headlights use LED technology.
-In addition, the standard taillights use LED technology.
+In addition, the standard taillights use LED technology. {{<evkxdisplayaddarticle />}}

 ## Advanced driver assistance systems

 The BYD Tang EV600 has several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/)  (ADAS) for better safety and comfort.